Important refund information

-We have introduced revised arrangements to make it as easy as possible for you to change or cancel your travel plans.
+Our revised arrangements make it as easy as possible for you to change or cancel your travel plans.

 If you bought your ticket from Gatwick Express, Great Northern, Southern or Thameslink, enhanced arrangements for refunds and exchange are detailed below.